sefeoglu/eu-ai-act-ontology/README.md

 The repository also includes generated artifacts, evaluation material, and simple validation scripts for the resulting ontology.

+**Note**: Copilot was used to refine README.md.
+It is not part of pair coding.
 ## Repository layout

 ```text